eagereyes/eagereyes.org/blog/2007/rethinking-the-user.md

 aresnick says…
 >	<p>You say, "The current view of course is that visualization systems should be designed in a way that is useful to domain experts with little to no knowledge of visualization.
 In reality, of course these are not the actual users of visualizations: rather, the tools are run by their developers, in communication with the domain experts."</p>
->	<p>&nbsp;</p>
+>	<p> </p>
->	<p>I've no real experience with information visualization, and I was wondering how this meshes with <a href="../../blog/2009/a-better-vis-web-community.html">your recent post</a> about the desire for substance in the infoviz community.&nbsp; In particular, I didn't realize there already was a community around pairing infoviz experts with domain experts.&nbsp; Is this within the context of consulting?&nbsp; I came by these posts while searching for examples of how infoviz experts work _with_ domain experts, thinking that there were few.&nbsp; I'd be especially interested to hear about examples of domain experts and infoviz experts meeting halfway, where each gets familiar with the others' skillset (maybe by diving into molecular biology/playing with Processing) to mutual benefit.</p>
+>	<p>I've no real experience with information visualization, and I was wondering how this meshes with <a href="../../blog/2009/a-better-vis-web-community.html">your recent post</a> about the desire for substance in the infoviz community.
+In particular, I didn't realize there already was a community around pairing infoviz experts with domain experts.
+Is this within the context of consulting?
+I came by these posts while searching for examples of how infoviz experts work _with_ domain experts, thinking that there were few.
+I'd be especially interested to hear about examples of domain experts and infoviz experts meeting halfway, where each gets familiar with the others' skillset (maybe by diving into molecular biology/playing with Processing) to mutual benefit.</p>

 </aside>